Cynthia Nelson Endowed Fellowships in Gender and Women's Studies (IGWS)

 Responsibilities of Fellows

-April 15 for the Fall semester and November 1 for the Spring semester.
+Deadline: April 15 for the fall semester and November 1 for the spring semester.

 Important Note: Applicants are required to provide the Gender and Women's Studies with a written statement in which they should indicate their research and professional experience, as well as professional goals.
 Any financial challenges should be indicated in the written statement.